Article

 Cost to Market

-Over time, better-known brands can find themselves in a position to spend less on marketing and advertising.
-And you don’t need to be the biggest player in the industry to have a strong brand and established market presence.
+Over time, brands can find themselves in a position to spend less on marketing and advertising.
+And you don’t need to be the biggest player in the industry to have a strong brand and established presence.

 In certain industries where companies’ reputations precede them, it’s substantially costlier for newcomers to acquire market share from brands already well-seeded in the marketplace.